 - Anemia, from losing blood in your poop

 During a colonoscopy, your doctor inserts a long, flexible tube with a lens into your rectum and slowly threads it into your colon.
-She can see the images on a video monitor.
+They can see the images on a video monitor.
 Any tubular adenomas will show up as a lump sticking out from the lining of your colon.

 Your doctor will snip off the polyp or loop a wire around it and burn it off with electric current.
 You’ll be asleep during the procedure, so you won’t feel any pain.

 Your doctor will send the polyp to a lab.
 A pathologist will check it under a microscope to see how much the sample looks like cancer.

 No matter what the lab results say, the important thing is that all the polyps are out.

 If you’ve had tubular or any other types of adenomas, you’ll need to have a follow-up colonoscopy to make sure they don’t return.
 Usually, you’ll need a repeat procedure every 3-5 years.
 But you may need one sooner if you had a lot of polyps, if they were big, or if your doctor was not able to remove them all.

 If you have a history of polyps in your colon, you’re more likely to get colon cancer.
 Screening is your best way to prevent that.
 Doctors generally recommend getting your first colonoscopy at age 50.
 You may need to start at age 40 or earlier if: